anton-gogolev/nlog.loki/README.md

 `endpoint` must resolve to a fully-qualified absolute URL of the Loki Server when running in a [Single Proccess Mode](https://grafana.com/docs/loki/latest/overview/#modes-of-operation) or of the Loki Distributor when running in [Microservices Mode](https://grafana.com/docs/loki/latest/overview/#distributor).

 `username` and `password` are optional fields, used for basic authentication with Loki.

+`orderWrites` - Orders the logs by timestamp before sending them to loki when logs are batched in a single HTTP call.
+This is required if you use Loki v2.3 or below.
+But it is not required if you use Loki v2.4 or above (see [out-of-order writes](https://grafana.com/docs/loki/next/configuration/#accept-out-of-order-writes)).
+You are strongly advised to set this value to `false` when using Loki v2.4+ since it reduces allocations by about 20% by the serializer (default `true`).

 `label` elements can be used to enrich messages with additional [labels](https://grafana.com/docs/loki/latest/design-documents/labels/). `label/@layout` support usual NLog layout renderers.